 For over 25 years, Discovery Cube has been impacting the lives of children through hands-on science education.
 They have more than 100 hands-on science exhibits designed to spark children’s natural curiosity and just recently opened an entirely new wing at the museum.

-They offer homeschool days throughout the school year and field trips year round (tip: early in Sept. they offer extremely low field trip rates).
+They offer homeschool days throughout the school year and field trips year round.
+If you book early in September they offer extremely low field trip rates.